 These type of courses will suit ‘entry level’ students by teaching the various features of music production software.
 They provide an overview of compostion, editing, mixing and the production a track.

-The layout of the courses will help in familiarisation of industry standard software and help to develop your creative flow and structure your compositions.
+The layout of the courses will help in the familiarisation with industry-standard software and help to develop your creative flow and structure your compositions.
 The skills covered can then be improved upon with practice or with further education.
 If you are only interested in music production as a hobby these courses may be more suited to you.
 They are cheaper than formal education and can be learnt at your own pace.

 Pros